2010 Women's World Twenty20

-The 2010 ICC Women's World Twenty20 was the second ICC Women's World Twenty20 competition, which was held in the West Indies from 5 to 16 May 2010.
+The 2010 Women's World Twenty20 was the second Women's World Twenty20 competition, which was held in the West Indies from 5 to 16 May 2010.
 The group stage matches were played at the Warner Park Sporting Complex on Saint Kitts.
 It was won by Australia, who defeated New Zealand in the final.
 New Zealand's Nicola Browne was named as Player of the Tournament.